Ukrainian Cutie Leanna Bartlett Shows Off Her Tiny Waist In Short Skirt: ‘It’s So Fluffy’

 Leanna Bartlett is a stunning beauty, and her fans look forward to all of her Instagram updates, even when she’s not rocking her tiny nude bikini.
-However, the model did put her curves on full display on Wednesday when she sported a little black dress in her most recent snap.
+However, the model did put her curves on full display on Wednesday when she sported a little black outfit in her most recent snap.

-In the stunning photo, Leanna is seen standing out on a balcony as a city scene can been spotted behind her her.
-She donned a black two-piece dress, which hugged her flawless figure in the best possibly way.
+In the stunning photo, Leanna is seen standing on a balcony, as a city scene can been spotted behind her her.
+She wore a black two-piece number which hugged her flawless figure in the best possible way.

 Leanna’s toned arms, ample bust, and tiny little waist were all showcased in the ensemble, as well as her curvy hips and long, lean legs.
-The black crop top and miniskirt combo left little to the imagination of Barlett’s fans and boasted a fuzzy feathered look, which the model called “so fluffy” in the caption of the picture.
+The black crop top and miniskirt combo left little to the imagination of Bartlett’s fans, and boasted a fuzzy feathered look, which the model called “so fluffy” in the caption of the picture.

-Leanna wore her long, platinum blond hair parted to the side and styled in sleek, straight strands that fell down her back and rolled over her shoulder.
+Leanna wore her long, platinum blond hair parted to the side and styled in sleek, straight strands that fell down her back and over her shoulder.
 She also sported a full face of makeup for the photo, an application that consisted of darkened eyebrows, long lashes, and black eyeliner.
 She added a bronzed glow, pink blush on her cheeks, a shimmering highlighter on her face, and light pink lips to complete the glam look.

-Leanna accessorized with a gold bracelet and a gorgeous watch on the other as she ran her fingers through her hair and gave a sultry stare into the camera.
+Leanna accessorized with a gold bracelet and a gorgeous watch as she ran her fingers through her hair and gave a sultry stare into the camera.

-Bartlett’s 3.2 million followers showed their support for the photo by clicking the like button over 6,600 times and leaving more than 160 comments in the first 2 hours after she posted the picture.
+Bartlett’s 3.2 million followers showed their support for the photo by clicking the like button over 6,600 times and leaving more than 160 comments in the first two hours after she posted the picture.

 “Prettiest lady on earth.
-They’ll never be another as beautiful as you,” one of Leanna’s Instagram followers wrote in the comment section of the post.
+They’ll never be another as beautiful as you,” one of Leanna’s Instagram followers wrote in the comments section of the post.

 “A ray of sunshine and beauty,” another fan gushed.